 LINGUINE WITH TOMATO & ARTICHOKE SAUCE

 This delicious recipe for creamy, tomato-basil-artichoke sauce is from Nadean, a dear family friend, who was like an aunt to me growing up (I have great photos from the '80s of the two of us together in some truly magnificent puff-sleeve dresses--I was the flower girl in her wedding).
 I ran across her handwritten 3 x 5 recipe card recently while looking through some family recipes.
 Nadean originally called for 4 ounces of prosciutto or cooked ham in this recipe; you can also add chopped grilled chicken (at the end) with good results.
 You can fiddle with the ratio of tomatoes to artichokes if you feel like it, and add more cream.
 If you don't like ham, you can substitute sliced mushrooms (about 1/3 cup sliced) as you sauté the onions, and splash in a little red wine.
 This is a really great recipe, and even better, it's easy!
 It's kind of like grown-up mac n' cheese when served with a nice red wine.
-I wouldn't recommend freezing any leftovers, though: once reheated, this turns mushy.
+I wouldn't recommend freezing any leftovers, though: cooked noodles don't freeze well.

 4 Tbsp. unsalted butter

 1/4 white onion, minced (for a total of about 1/3 cup minced onion)

 26 ounces diced/chopped tomatoes, no salt or herbs added (I cook with Pomi, with good results--this is one box)